 “The Pathways2Careers math curriculum is a great resource to assist in closing the mathematical learning gaps using mathematical content and the relevance of the careers related to them,” said Breezy Gutierrez, Director of the College and Career Readiness Bureau of the New Mexico Department of Education.

 “Having access to materials and curriculum that has already been aligned to standards and career pathways and has an all-in-one platform to access them takes off the burden for teachers in their process of lesson planning and preparation.
 This contributes to the ability to have more time dedicated to efficiently delivering instruction and implementing the components of the resources,” she said.

 When education becomes relevant, students fully engage.
 Pathway2Careers curriculum brings purpose to learning by showing clearly how math is used in future careers.
 By bridging the gap between textbook theory and real-life applications, Pathway2Careers is demonstrating that it can improve student success, economic growth, and equitable solutions for all students.

 About NS4ed: NS4ed is passionate about making education relevant so learners fully engage.
 The educational research, services and development company delivers effective, engaging sole source solutions in professional development services, customized labor market data, career exploration tools, and mathematics & career-connected learning curricula.
 NS4ed invests in quality measures to ensure its innovative solutions provide exceptional student experience, comprehensive learning, and support best practices in teaching.

-Notes: Respondents included 537 students and two groups of teachers (44 total teachers).
-Eighty percent of students were in grades 7-9, with the rest being in grades 10 and 11.
+Notes: Respondents included 678 students and two groups of teachers (44 total teachers).
+Seventy-three percent of students were in grades 7-9, with the rest being in grades 10 and 11.